selabhvl/dat250public/expassignments/expass7.md

 ### Experiment 1: Installation

-Start by doing an installation as described here: https://www.rabbitmq.com/download.html
+Start by doing an installation as described here: https://www.rabbitmq.com/download.html.
+We recommend the docker or local installation.

 ### Experiment 2: Hello World